What’s wrong with the Fifty Shades series? It’s just about romance, sex, and fantasy.

 Fifty Shades Of Grey Is Abuse

-Since before Fifty Shades of Grey was even made into a series of movies, organizations like the National Center on Sexual Exploitation (NCOSE), and Culture Reframed, have actively worked to call Fifty Shades what is really is—an educational tool for abuse.
+Since before Fifty Shades of Grey was even made into a series of movies, organizations like the National Center on Sexual Exploitation (NCOSE), and Culture Reframed, have actively worked to call Fifty Shades what it really is—an educational tool for abuse.
 Through campaigns like #FiftyShadesIsAbuse and “Boycott Fifty Shades,” these organizations have taken a bold stance, stating that “Fifty Shades Of Grey glamorizes and legitimizes violence against women through sexual violence, abuse of power, female inequality, and coercion.”

 As a recap, or for those who aren’t familiar, the “Fifty Shades” story centers around a controlling and sadistic millionaire CEO with a tormented past who seduces a sweet, inexperienced college girl into his selfish world of painful bondage sex.
 E. L. James, the author, wrote the Fifty Shades trilogy very loosely based on bondage and discipline (B&D), dominance and submission (D&S), and sadism & masochism (S&M) practices, or BDSM for short.
 But not even those within the BDSM community accept Christian’s behavior as being okay or representative of what happens during “scenes,” or encounters between BDSMers.
-Instead of a sexual interest, they too call it abuse.
+Instead of sexual interest, they too call it abuse.

 In 2014, Dawn Hawkins, Executive Director of NCOSE said, “The popularity of Fifty Shades of Grey among women sends a message to men that this is what women really want.
 Even more dangerous, it also sends the message to women that they can ‘fix’ violent, controlling men by being obedient and loving.”